 In many companies, the part descriptions within component libraries contain some technical detail information that are relevant for a designer when he has to search and chose a dedicated part with dedicated technical properties.
 Against this background, the VEC data format specification must enable the description of the most common technical properties that are typically needed for this purpose.

-Afterwards, some examples of such properties are listed.
+Below, a few examples of such properties are listed.
 The list contains only properties in addition to the chapters 3.1, 3.3.1 and 3.4.1.

 All parts concerning